Important squad announcement

 Other training information

-Training at Wycombe Phoenix is all year round, through school holidays too, with typically a month off.
+Training at Wycombe Phoenix is all year round, often through school holidays too, with typically a month off.
 There's usually no training the weekends we compete as a club.

 Your Commitment to the Club